boringbin/sbomattr/README.md

 # sbomattr

-A simple CLI tool to create an aggregated notice for one or more SBOMs ([SPDX](https://spdx.dev/) or [CycloneDX](https://cyclonedx.org/)).
+A simple library and CLI tool to create an aggregated notice for one or more SBOMs ([SPDX](https://spdx.dev/) or [CycloneDX](https://cyclonedx.org/)).

 ## Usage